PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 Preserve XGKick cycles calculated when there is a memory write in a delay slot, also added handling for xgkick sync on single instructions.

 Previously there was no handling on single instructions (evil blocks) so that's sorted.
-The other problem was if there was a mem write in a branch delay slot, it would add the xgkick cycles it needed to run, then erase them! causing the sync to go out, this resolves it.
+The other problem was if there was a mem write in a branch delay slot, it would add the XGkick cycles it needed to run, then erase them! causing the sync to go out, this resolves it.

 ### SPU2